 Yes.
 Bladder cancer is one of the cancer types that has the strongest link to the contaminated Camp Lejeune toxic water.
-About a dozen other types of cancer have also been linked including kidney and lung cancer.
+About a dozen other types of cancer have also been linked, including kidney and lung cancer.

 Evidence Linking Bladder Cancer to Camp Lejeune Water

 The ATSDR Morbidity Study concluded that the contaminated drinking water at Camp Lejeune was linked to an increased risk of bladder cancer.
-The study showed that former residents and employees at Lejeune who were exposed to TCE and/or PCE in the water supply displayed significantly higher rates of bladder cancer.
+The study showed that former residents and employees at Lejeune exposed to TCE and/or PCE in the water supply displayed significantly higher rates of bladder cancer.
 This finding makes intuitive sense given that the bladder is the organ with the most significant interaction with drinking water.

 But it was not just drinking water that caused bladder cancer.
 TCE and PCE are absorbed through the skin from the gastrointestinal tract and by inhalation.
-Skin absorption will occur when washing, showering, or swimning with contaminated water.
+Skin absorption will occur when washing, showering, or swimming with contaminated water.
 There is also inhalation exposure when water is boiled.